barentsen/ExoplanetMinder/README.md

 ### Live demo

 See https://barentsen.github.io/ExoplanetMinder/production/index.html

-(Your screen will be black at the start; use mouse clicks to proceed.)
+Note: your screen will be black at the start; use mouse clicks to proceed.

 ### Source code